 3. An expert witness should state the facts or assumptions upon which his/her opinion is based.
 He/she should not omit to consider material facts which could detract from his/her concluded opinion.

 PD 35.2.3 says: "Experts should consider all material facts, including those which may detract from their opinions."

 4. An expert witness should make it clear when a particular question or issue falls outside his expertise.

 R v Pabon[ii] is a recent case where an expert failed to do this.
-In a criminal case about rigging LIBOR (inter bank lending rates) the expert gave evidence at short term interest rates, a matter outside his expertise.
-The judge described him as no more than an ‘enthusiastic amateur’ and criticised his lack of independence as corrosive to justice.
+In a criminal case about rigging LIBOR (inter-bank lending rates), the expert gave evidence on short-term interest rates, a matter outside his expertise.
+The judge described him as no more than an "enthusiastic amateur" and criticised his lack of independence as corrosive to justice.

 I have never encountered this principle applied in practice and it does not appear in the Civil Procedure Rules.
-No doubt an expert who changes his or her mind should revise their report before it is disclosed or put before the trial judge.
-But experts’ reports, like other witness evidence, are privileged and I am doubtful that experts (or solicitors) have a duty to communicate an expert’s change of mind when it happens.
-If there is still such a duty I suspect it is widely disregarded.
+No doubt an expert who changes his or her mind should revise their report before disclosing or putting it before the trial judge.
+But experts' reports, like other witness evidence, are privileged, and I am doubtful that experts (or solicitors) have a duty to communicate an expert's change of mind when it happens.
+If there is still such a duty, I suspect it is widely disregarded.